noagarcia/context-art-classification/Readme.md

 ## Context Embeddings for Art Classification

-Pytorch code for the classification part of our ICMR 2019 paper "Context-Aware Embeddings for Automatic Art Analysis".
+Pytorch code for the classification part of our ICMR 2019 paper [Context-Aware Embeddings for Automatic Art Analysis](https://arxiv.org/abs/1904.04985).
 For the retrieval part, check [this other repository](https://github.com/noagarcia/context-art-retrieval).

 ### Setup